varpushaukka/SAISandbox/README.md

 # Run game

-Use following command `python game.py` the game will automatically end after one of the teams is dead.
+Use following command `python game.py` and the game will automatically end after one of the teams is dead.
 The game will print to terminal "You win" or "You lose" depending if the team you decided to win actually won.